Mortgage Calculator

 With those inputs, the estimated principal and interest payment is $2,075.51 per month.

-After adding estimated taxes, insurance, HOA, and PMI, the total monthly housing payment becomes $2,895.51.
+After adding estimated taxes, insurance, and HOA, the total monthly housing payment becomes $2,775.51.

-This example shows why mortgage planning is not only about the loan payment.
-Taxes, insurance, association dues, and PMI can materially change the monthly number you need to budget for.
+This example shows why mortgage planning is not only about the base loan payment.
+Taxes, insurance, and association dues can materially change the monthly number you need to budget for, and PMI can be added separately if you want to model it.
+The result remains a planning estimate rather than a lender quote.

 Frequently asked questions